Course website: www.astro.virginia.edu/ae3f/AST1210

 You will be required to complete two labs this semester, the Constellation Lab and the Telescope Observing Lab.

 This lab consists of learning the names and locations of the brightest stars and constellations, completing a worksheet, and passing a short quiz.
-The lab can be completed in a single night and you may repeat it until you pass.
+The lab can be completed in a single night, and you may repeat it to earn a higher grade.